Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Architecture for DCEA

-From the verifier's perspective, the message flow is identical to \textbf{S1}: it still requests a \gls{td} report and a \gls{tpm}/\gls{vtpm} quote.
+From the verifier's perspective, the message flow is identical to \textbf{S1}: it still requests a \gls{cvm} report and a \gls{vtpm} quote.
 The underlying chain of evidence is, however, stronger.
 Hardware alone vouches for every layer, so even if the host OS is operated by a different party from the hardware owner, the verifier can detect any attempt to swap, replay, or forge components.
-The next sections detail how this design guards against each attack summarized in \Cref{tab:attack-summary}.
+The following sections analyze the adversarial attack surface of \gls{dcea}, systematically evaluating each attack vector summarized in \Cref{tab:attack-summary} and establishing the protocol's security guarantees through formal argument.